 Predictive Analytics is used in:

-- Marketing - to determine trends and potential of certain courses of action.
-For example, in order to determine the content strategy and types of content more likely to hit the right chord with the audiences;
+- Marketing - to determine trends and potential of particular courses of action.
+For example, to define the content strategy and types of content more likely to hit the right chord with the audiences;

 - Ecommerce / Retail - to identify trends in customer’s purchase activities and operate product inventory accordingly.

-- Stock exchanges - to predict the trends of the market and the possibilities of changes in certain scenarios.
+- Stock exchanges - to predict the trends of the market and the possibilities of changes in various scenarios.

 - Sports - for predicting game results and keeping track on betting;